at0g/gulp-render-nunjucks/readme.md

 # gulp-nunjucks-data

-A gulp plugin to render nunjucks templates.
+A gulp plugin to render nunjucks templates with the following features:

+- Render each nunjucks template from `gulp.src`, optionally with `gulp-data` and/or a shared data context
+- Template `file.data` (via gulp-data) through one (or more) templates to create multiple outputs
+- Use your preferred nunjucks version (1.x peer dependency)
+- Well tested with 100% code coverage

 ## installation